Teycir/PygubuAI/README.md

 ## Contributing

 Contributions welcome!
-This project extends Pygubu with AI workflow tools.

-See [CONTRIBUTING.md](CONTRIBUTING.md) for development setup and guidelines.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

-Quick start:
 1. Fork the repo
 2. Create feature branch
-3. Add your tool/enhancement
+3. Add tests for your changes
 4. Submit PR

 ## License